yizhisec/delayed/README.md

     ```

 10. **Q: Why does sometimes both `success_handler` and `error_handler` be called for a single task?**
 A: When the child process got killed after the `success_handler` be called, or the monitor process got killed but the child process still finished the task, both handlers would be called.
 You can consider it as successful.

+11. **Q: How to turn on the debug logs?**
+A: Add a `logging.DEBUG` level handler to `delayed.logger.logger`.
+The simplest way is to call `delayed.logger.setup_logger()`:
+    ```python
+    from delayed.logger import setup_logger

+    setup_logger()
+    ```